INTRODUCTION

 HOW CAFFEINE TEMPORARILY RAISES BLOOD PRESSURE

 When consumed, caffeine stimulates the central nervous system, causing the heart rate to increase.
 This leads to a short-term rise in blood pressure as the blood vessels constrict.
 For most individuals, this effect is temporary and mild.
-However, for those with hypertension or heightened sensitivity to caffeine, these spikes can pose a more significant health risk.
+However, for those with hypertension or heightened sensitivity to caffeine, these spikes can pose a more significant health and wellbeing risk.

 RECOGNIZING CAFFEINE SOURCES IN YOUR DIET

-Caffeine is present in a variety of foods and beverages, and it’s easy to underestimate how much you’re consuming.
+Caffeine is present in a variety of foods and beverages and it’s easy to underestimate how much you’re consuming.
 Common sources include:

-- Tea: Black and green teas contain less caffeine than coffee but still contribute to your intake.
+- Tea: Black and green teas contain less caffeine than coffee, but still contribute to your intake.

 - Energy Drinks: Often loaded with caffeine and sugar, these can be particularly harmful to blood pressure.